The Complete 2021 Holiday Shipping Checklist

-Always have a dedicated returns policy page on your website, updated FAQ section regarding returns and detailed product listings to inform customers before they buy.
-Including prepaid return labels, packaging and instructions in your parcels is also a great idea, as it can make the returns process much simpler and more seamless overall.
+If you want to provide customers with a stellar experience, including prepaid return labels, packaging, and instructions in your parcels is also a great idea.
+It can make the returns process much simpler and more seamless overall.

 Consider Shipping Insurance

 Yes, shipping insurance is an added cost.
 However, it can help protect you and your customers from any parcels that may get lost, damaged, or stolen while in transit.
 The last thing you want is a negative review or lost customer due to something out of your hands.
 As a general rule of thumb, always invest in shipping insurance for more expensive items over $100.